albobecc96/NUMPY/README.md

-Useful reminders od numpy library
+Useful reminders of numpy library